-Yet when Bandini makes a small fortune from the publication of a short story, he embarks upon a reinvention, indulging in expensive clothes, fine food and downtown strip clubs.
-It is not until he meets the beautiful Camilla Lopez that his delusions take a worrying turn.
-In the long, hot summer days, Bandini and Camilla are drawn into a love-hate relationship that slowly but inexorably leads Bandini to another downfall.
+When he makes a small fortune from the publication of a short story, he reinvents himself, indulging in expensive clothes, fine food and downtown strip clubs.
+But Bandini’s delusions take a worrying turn when he is drawn into a relationship with Camilla Lopez, a beautiful but troubled young woman who will be responsible for his greatest downfall.

 “Written of and from the gut and the heart … Fante was my god”

 See more reviews

 “A tough and beautifully realised tale - affecting, powerful and poignant”

 “Bandini is a magnificent creation, and his discovery is not before time”

 times Literary Supplement